RotherOSS/otobo/README_DOCKER.md

 In some cases the default OTOBO_NGINX_WEB_HOST, as defined in scripts/docker/nginx.Docker, suffices:

 `docker run --volume=otobo_nginx_ssl:/etc/nginx/ssl --publish 443:443 --publish 80:80 --name otobo_nginx_1 otobo_nginx`

-### Run nginx in same container as the OTOBO webapp

-This is the way of running the OTOBO webapp under HTTPS when there is no existing reverse proxy.

-`docker-compose up --build`.

 ## Useful Docker commands